 When you use quotes that are properly referenced, certain instances when a match is inevitable are totally natural.
 You can filter this.
 If that is the case, though, your instructor will spot the reason and use it to investigate the acceptability of the match/similarity.

-We take you through the steps of interpreting a Turnitin Report, the various remedies to high similarity index, and everything about the acceptable limit.
+We take you through the steps of interpreting a Turnitin Report, the various remedies to a high similarity index, and everything about the acceptable limit.

 Our academic writing experts will tell you that Turnitin is the best plagiarism checker online.
 Using our research writing service, you are guaranteed a paper that passes Turnitin and one that is relevant to your instructions.
 One reason is its robust use by institutions.
 The second reason is that it thoroughly checks the similarity index against the documents, web pages, and student submissions in its repository.

-In this respect, Turnitin best helps you to reduce plagiarism.
+In this respect, Turnitin helps you reduce plagiarism.
 Undeniably, if you notice the level is too high, you will need to paraphrase the words and cite properly – it points you to the citation errors, paraphrasing mistakes, and incidences when you use words verbatim.
 However, as long as there are text overlaps between the repository and the papers you submit, you will have a high similarity index.

-Here are the colors used in Turnitin
+Here are the colors used in Turnitin:

 If you submit work through Turnitin, you are allowed 24 hours or a day to resubmit the edited assignment.
 The rationale is to enable you to resubmit your written papers to generate a new similarity report.
 The rationale is to prevent matching your previous draft.